-Identifies a file or directory to extract from a single-file backup.
+Identifies files or directories whose pathnames contain the STRING to be extracted from a single-file backup.
 This option is used with the extract command.
-If the argument is a directory, all its files and subdirectory contents are extracted.
-No pattern matching expression is allowed for the argument.
-Optionally, you can also specify the --dst-entry option to extract the file or directory in a location different from its original path name.
+Optionally, you can also specify the --dst-entry option to extract a file or directory to a location different from its original path name.

-For example: src-entry=meta/comments.txt extracts only one file, comments.txt, while src-entry=meta extracts the entire directory tree for the meta subdirectory.
+For example: src-entry=d1/f2 extracts only one file, f1, while src-entry=d1/ extracts the entire directory tree for the d1 folder (notice the slash (/) at the end of the argument, without which all files or folders containing the string d1 in their pathnames will be extracted).